 - I. The Productivity Enhancement Program (PEP) allows eligible employees to exchange previously accrued annual leave (vacation) and/or personal leave in return for a credit to be applied toward their employee share of NYSHIP premiums on a biweekly basis.
 In no case can the credit available under the program be applied to the employer share of NYSHIP premiums. - II.
-The program will be available for the entire calendar year in 2005, 2006 and 2007.
-Full-time employees who enroll in the program in any of these years will forfeit a total of 3 days of annual and/or personal leave standing to their credit at the time of enrollment in return for a credit of up to \$400 to be applied toward the employee share of NYSHIP premiums deducted from biweekly paychecks in that year.
-During each of these years the credit will be divided evenly among the State paydays that fall between January 1 and December 31.
+The program will be available for six months in calendar year 2008 and for the entire calendar year in 2009, 2010 and 2011.
+Full-time employees who enroll in the program will forfeit a total of 11⁄2 days for calendar year 2008 and/or 3 days for 2009, 2010, and 2011 of annual and/or personal leave standing to their credit at the time of enrollment in return for a credit of up to \$225 for 2008 and/or \$450 beginning January 1, 2009 and/or \$500 beginning January 1, 2010 to be applied toward the employee share of NYSHIP premiums deducted from biweekly paychecks in that year.
+During 2008 the credit will be divided evenly among the State paydays that fall between July 1 and December 31, 2008, and/or, for 2009, 2010, and/or 2011 between January 1 and December 31 of each respective year.

-The enrollment period for each of these program years will be conducted during the month of October immediately preceding that year.
+For 2008 the enrollment period will be conducted prior to the effective date.
+The enrollment period for each of the remaining program years will be conducted during the month of October immediately preceding that year.

 - III.
 The program will be available to eligible part-time employees on a prorated basis. - IV.
-In order to enroll an employee must: - Be a classified or unclassified service employee in a title below Salary Grade 18 or equated to a position below Salary Grade 18; - Be an employee covered by the 2003-07 New York State/PEF Collective Bargaining Agreement; - Have a sufficient leave balance to make the full leave forfeiture at the time of enrollment without bringing their combined annual and personal leave balances below 8 days; and
+In order to enroll an employee must: - Be a classified or unclassified service employee in a title below Salary Grade 18 or equated to a position below Salary Grade 18; - Be an employee covered by the 2007-2011 New York State/PEF Collective Bargaining Agreement;

-• Be a NYSHIP enrollee and contract holder in either the Empire Plan or an HMO at the time of enrollment.
+- Have a sufficient leave balance to make the full leave forfeiture at the time of enrollment without bringing their combined annual and personal leave balances below 8 days; and - Be a NYSHIP enrollee and contract holder in either the Empire Plan or an HMO at the time of enrollment.